billybanana80/ozivine/README.md

 7Plus requires cookies to function, so a free account with the service is required.
 Register an account and login before exporting any cookies file.

 10Play and TVNZ requires a login to function, so a free account with the service is required.
 Register an account and add your credentials to the config.yaml.

+ThreeNow requires a login to navigate the site, so a free account with the service is required.

 ```python
 Commands: